samdoran/ubi-trino/README.md

 ## Build new version of Presto

 1. Checkout `main` and pull
-2. Execute `check_upstream.sh` If it reports _Up to date with prestosql/presto_ then stop.
+2. Execute `check_upstream.sh` If it reports _Up to date with trinodb/trino_ then stop.
-3. If it reports a new presto version number, then branch from `main` for that new version.
+3. If it reports a new trino version number, then branch from `main` for that new version.
 4. Update `Dockerfile` : `ARG PRESTO_VERSION` setting it to the version reported.
-5. Execute `get_presto_version.sh` to make sure that the output matches the new presto version.
+5. Execute `get_trino_version.sh` to make sure that the output matches the new trino version.
 6. Increment the value in `image_build_num.txt`
 7. Run a test build by executing `pr_check.sh`
 8. If successful, then commit changes and push branch.